pionow8/Ship_app/README.md

 <!-- badges: end -->

-The goal of ShipApp is to visualize on the map the longest distance between two consecutive observations for every ship.
-The app marks it on the map.
-When clicking a marker user is able to see detailed info about the cruise.
-Aditionally app enables user to filter ships by type and name.
+The goal of ShipApp is to visualize on the map the longest distance between two consecutive observations for every ship in given dataset.
+The app marks points on the map.
+When clicking a marker user is able to see detailed info about the cruise (i.e. ship name, geocoordinates and sailed distance in meters).
+Additionally app enables user to filter ships by type and name.

 ## Installation